-In line with our general view for the finance companies sector, Altum has a low exposure to Environmental risks, see our Environmental risk heat map for further information.
+In line with our general view for the finance companies sector, Altum has a low exposure to Environmental risks.
+Please refer to our Environmental risk heat map for further information.

 In terms of social considerations, Altum's role as the main development institution in Latvia makes it susceptible to politically and socially motivated decisions that could affect its financial profile.
 Given its public policy role, profit maximisation is not its primary goal, and its profitability has traditionally been modest compared with traditional finance companies.
-While public policy considerations could lead the institution to issue riskier loans, the credit risk cover scheme, whereby the sponsor (State of Latvia or the EU) takes the first losses, provides significant protection against asset risk.
-Other social risks in terms of customer relations or change in consumer preferences, which are generally relevant for the finance companies industry, are less important for Altum, given that the institution does not engage in retail activities.
+While public policy considerations could lead the institution to issue riskier loans, for example as a response to the rapid and widening spread of the coronavirus outbreak, the credit risk cover scheme, whereby the sponsor (the State of Latvia or the EU) takes the first losses, provides significant protection against asset risk.
+Please refer to our Social risk heat map for further information.

 Governance is highly relevant for Altum, as it is to all participants in the finance companies industry.
 Corporate governance weaknesses can lead to a deterioration in a company's credit quality, while governance strengths can benefit its credit profile.
 We do not have any particular concern around Altum's corporate governance, which is regulated by law and influenced by its public ownership structure, with representatives of the Republic of Latvia's Ministry of Finance, Ministry of Economics and Ministry of Agriculture, its three shareholders, sitting on the supervisory board.
-Altum's corporate governance is organized in accordance with binding normative acts such as the Development Finance Institution Law, and its statutes are approved by the Cabinet of Ministers of the Republic of Latvia.
+Altum's corporate governance is organised in accordance with binding normative acts such as the Development Finance Institution Law, and its statutes are approved by the Cabinet of Ministers of the Republic of Latvia.
 Nonetheless, corporate governance remains a key credit consideration and requires ongoing monitoring.